minnela/calculateScore/README.md

 ### Installation

 Application works with PostgreSQL, you need to connect your IDE with PostgreSQL.
-Then clone the repository to your terminal.
+Then clone the repository by your terminal.

 <!-- USAGE EXAMPLES -->